Arizona man who wore horns in riot pleads guilty to felony

 U.S. District Judge Royce Lamberth is considering Chansley’s request to be released from jail while he awaits sentencing, which is set for Nov.
 17.

-Chansley was among the first wave of pro-Trump rioters to force its way into the Capitol building.
-He yelled into a bullhorn as officers tried to control the crowd, posed for photos, profanely referred to then-Vice President Mike Pence as a traitor while in the Senate.
+Chansley acknowledged in a court record to being one of the first 30 pro-Trump rioters to stream into the Capitol building.
+He riled up the crowd with a bullhorn as officers tried to control them, posed for photos, profanely referred to then-Vice President Mike Pence as a traitor while in the Senate.
 He wrote a note to Pence saying, “It’s only a matter of time, justice is coming.”
 He also made a social media post in November in which he promoted hangings for traitors.

 The image of Chansley with his face painted like the American flag, wearing a bear skin head dress and looking as if he were howling was one of the first striking images to emerge from the riot.